Tickets are $10 MORE at the Door

-- VIP tickets : Provides priority reserved seating.
-We assign you the best available seats at the time of your purchase, and they are held for you.
-For a party of two it reserves a booth and table.
-Larger VIP parties can have their own section.
+- Dinner Seats : Provides priority reserved seating with access to our FULL FOOD MENU.
+We assign you the best available seats at the time of your purchase.
+Larger parties can request their own section.

-FREE PARKING in the northside lot.
-On the southside across from Blue Room, The Olson building on Saint Louis street has plenty of parking on busier nights
+FREE PARKING on the southside across from Blue Room, The Olson building on Saint Louis street has plenty of parking on busier nights

 UNIVERSITY PLAZA provides a wondeful discount for all our guests with reservations made with the following link: bit.ly/BlueRoomComedy